Built-in Tools

 // User: "I need help with my payment"

-// Router agent recognizes this is a payment issue and calls:
+// Router agent recognizes this is a payment issue:

 // transfer_to_agent({ agent_name: "payment_specialist_agent" })